Servotronics, Inc. (SVT): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1959 Company Founded Established a company focused on servo control technology.
+1959 Company Founded Established a core focus on servo control technology for the burgeoning aerospace and defense industries.

-1983 Company Reorganization Reorganized as Servotronics, Inc., continuing to focus on the design, development, and manufacturing of servo control and fluid management products.
+1983 Company Reorganization Reorganized as Servotronics, Inc., solidifying its commitment to the design and manufacturing of servo control and fluid management products.

 Servotronics, Inc. (SVT) Ownership Structure